DaniGuardiola/rpc-anywhere/README.md

 ---

-RPC Anywhere lets you create RPCs in **any** context, as long as a transport layer is provided.
-In other words: a way for messages to get from point A to point B and vice-versa.
+RPC Anywhere lets you create RPCs in **any** context, as long as a transport layer (a way for messages to move between point A and point B) is provided.

-It also ships with a few transports: iframes, Electron, browser extensions, workers...
+Designed to be the last RPC library you'll ever need, it ships with a few transports out of the box: iframes, Electron IPC, browser extensions, workers...

 <details>
 <summary><b>What is an RPC?</b></summary>